piotrsiupa/karnaugh-solver/README.md

 Lines with any letters in them are considered to contain names.

-Leading and trailing whitespaces are stripped.
+Leading and trailing whitespaces are stripped as well as everything after the `#` character (comments).

-Empty lines and lines starting with `#` (comments) are ignored.
+Blank lines and comment-only lines are ignored.

 ## Example (and output formats)